 - Clock Speed

-The clock speed (Measured in gigahertz) is the rate which a computer processor executes instructions.
+The clock speed (Measured in gigahertz) is the rate at which a computer processor executes instructions.
 When selecting a new processor, the higher the speed, the faster the processor will perform.
-Most processor’s on the market today generally range between 2GHz to 3GHz.
+The most processor’s on the market today generally range between 2GHz to 3GHz.
 Apart from the number of cores in the processor, the clock speed is the most important thing to look out for when shopping for a new processor.